 These typified conditions in combination with supply/demand relation should show under which conditions the RYM shows highest differences and either lower or increase the average subsidy awarded, average surplus of projects and average production.

-shows selected wind speed cumulative probability distributions and related LCOE based only on the production potential.
+Figure 11 shows selected wind speed cumulative probability distributions and related LCOE based only on the production potential.

 Figure 11; Typified distributions of wind speed and related LCOE